-Nymphomaniac is the latest indie film to be embraced by the young actor.
-He's set to hit theaters over Labor Day in John Hillcoat's Lawless and stars in The Company You Keep, directed by and starring Robert Redford, which will premiere at the upcoming Venice Film Festival before making its way to the Toronto International Film Festival.
+LaBeouf next will be seen opposite Gary Oldman and Tom Hardy in John Hillcoat‘s Lawless, slated for release Aug.
+29. He also stars in The Company You Keep, a thriller directed by and co-starring Robert Redford, which will premiere at the upcoming Venice Film Festival and also screen at the Toronto International Film Festival.